Strophox/tetro-tui/README.md

 > <details>
 > <summary>
-> An extensive attempt at better tetromino rotation with regards to symmetry and visual intuition:
+> An extensive attempt at better tetromino rotation with regards to symmetry and visual intuition;
 > </summary>
 >
 > The Ocular rotation system affords: